box/developer.box.com/content/guides/metadata/3-instances/0-index.md

 # Metadata instances

-A Metadata Instance describes the relation between a [MetaData Template][template] and a file or folder.
-It includes the values set for this file or folder for the metadata template
+A [metadata instance][instance] describes the relation between a [metadata template][template] and a file or folder.
+It includes the values that are assigned for every field of the template.

-For example, a user might have assigned an `invoiceData` metadata template to a file and provided 2 values, one for the invoice ID and one for the purchase order ID.
+For example, a user might have assigned an `invoiceData` metadata template to a file and provided 2 values, one for the invoice ID and one for the customer ID.

 [template]: g://metadata/templates
+[instance]: g://metadata/instances